Amenly/EroMe/README.md

 This data scraper requires Python 3.8+

-This scraper will download all images and/or videos in an EroMe album and allows you to scrape all of the albums on a public profile.
+This scraper will download all images and videos from albums on EroMe and will allow you to scrape all albums from profile pages.
+If you have the required login information, you will also be able to download private albums.

 ![concept](images/terminal-concept.png)